Sarah Edmondson: NXIVM

 Edmondson was involved in the Albany, New York-based organization NXIVM.
 After leaving it in early 2017, she publicly denounced the organization, stating that she was invited into "DOS", a substructure within NXIVM operated by Keith Raniere and Allison Mack, and was branded with Raniere's and Mack's initials at the latter's Albany home.
 Edmondson said she was recruited into DOS by her friend and NXIVM member Lauren Salzman.
 At the time, Edmondson and other DOS recruits were told the brand was derived from ancient symbols to portray the combination of the elements.

 In 2017, at the urging of Catherine Oxenberg, Edmondson contacted Frank Parlato, a former NXIVM publicist, to share details about her branding experience.
 Parlato blogged about it at the Frank Report, with an agreement that he would not disclose Edmondson's name to stop the next branding session.

 Edmondson showed the brand in a New York Times exposé of NXIVM in 2017.

 Edmondson filed a complaint with the New York State Department against physician Dr. Danielle Roberts, alleging that Roberts performed the branding.
 The agency replied that it lacked jurisdiction because the alleged actions did not occur in a doctor-patient relationship, and advised Edmondson to report the matter to the police.
 After the allegations from Edmondson and others, Roberts was suspended from practice in a Wisconsin Hospital System where she had practiced between 2012 and 2014.
 Raniere and Mack were subsequently arrested on charges related to DOS; and were later convicted in 2020 and 2021.

 Edmondson was the subject of a 2018 CBC podcast: Uncover: Escaping NXIVM, which is an investigative podcast series about the group, its leader Keith Raniere, and Edmondson's journey to escape.

 Her memoir, Scarred: The True Story of How I Escaped NXIVM, the Cult That Bound My Life, was published by Chronicle Books in September 2019.

 In an interview with Vancouver Film School released February 11, 2020, Edmondson revealed that she had recently undergone surgery to have her brand removed.

 Edmondson appears in the 2020 HBO documentary series The Vow, directed by Jehane Noujaim and Karim Amer.

 She launched her own podcast called A Little Bit Culty, co-hosted by her husband and fellow NXIVM whistleblower Anthony "Nippy" Ames.

 Personal life

 Edmondson was previously married to a director.
 In 2010, she married actor and former Ivy League quarterback Anthony Ames.
-The couple has two children.
+The couple have two children.
 Edmondson is Jewish.